Resource: aws_eip#

 The following arguments are supported:

-• Constraints: If no private IP address is specified, the elastic IP address is associated with the primary private IP address
+address- (Optional) IP address from an EC2 BYOIP pool.
+Constraints: This option is only available for VPC EIPsassociate_with_private_ip- (Optional) User-specified primary or secondary private IP address to associate with the elastic IP address.- Constraints: If no private IP address is specified, the elastic IP address is associated with the primary private IP address

-• tags - (Optional) Map of tags to assign to the EIP.
-If a provider default_tags configuration block is used, tags with matching keys will overwrite those defined at the provider level.
+tags- (Optional) Map of tags to assign to the EIP.
+If a providerdefault_tagsconfiguration block is used, tags with matching keys will overwrite those defined at the provider level.- Constraints: Tags can only be applied to EIPs in a VPC

-• vpc - (Optional) Boolean if the EIP is in a VPC or not.
+vpc- (Optional) Boolean if the EIP is in a VPC or not.

 ~> Note You can specify either the ID of instance or the ID of network_interface, but not both.